hyryel/com.unity.multiplayer.docs/docs/basics/connection-approval.md

 With every new connection, Netcode for GameObjects (Netcode) performs a handshake in addition to handshakes done by the transport.
 This ensures the NetworkConfig on the client matches the server's NetworkConfig.
 You can enable ConnectionApproval in the NetworkManager or via code by setting `NetworkManager.NetworkConfig.ConnectionApproval` to `true`.

 Connection approval allows you to decide, on a per connection basis, whether to allow a connection.
-Connection approval also enables you to specify the player Prefab to create, allowing you to override the default NetworkManager defined player Prefab on a per player basis.
+Connection approval also enables you to specify the Player Prefab to create, allowing you to override the default NetworkManager defined Player Prefab on a per Player basis.
 By setting ConnectionApproval property of the NetworkManager to true, Netcode checks to make sure the `NetworkManager.ConnectionApprovalCallback` has been assigned.
 If assigned, Netcode uses the connection approval process for connecting clients whether to allow a connection or deny it.

 :::warning
 Netcode for GameObjects does not encrypt or authenticate any of the raw information sent over connection approval.
 To prevent man-in-the-middle attacks, you should AVOID sending authentication tokens (such as Steam tickets or user passwords) over connection approval without additional safety precautions.